pyTooling/pyTooling/doc/DataStructures/Tree.rst

 * Preserve or recover the tree data structure before an erroneous operation caused an exception and aborted a tree modification, which might leave the tree in a corrupted state.
-* Export the tree data structure to various file formats like JSON, YAML, TOML, ...
+* Export the tree data structure to various file formats like JSON, TOML, ...
 * Import a tree data structure from various file formats like JSON, YAML, TOML, ...
-* Tree visualization or rendering to complex formats like GraphML, GraphViz, Mermaid, ...
+* Tree visualization or rendering to complex formats like GraphViz, Mermaid, ...

 .. _STRUCT/Tree/ByFeature: